 - Subtle and tasteful colour matching with your bike is possible

-SKS’ Stingray are based on the modern P35 profile but add a fun coloured layer sandwiched in using the brand’s signature chromoplastic construction.
+SKS’s Stingrays are based on the modern P35 profile but add a fun, coloured layer that’s sandwiched-in using the brand’s signature chromoplastic construction.
 This makes it possible to subtly and tastefully match the guards to your bike.

 Velo Orange alloy mudguards